segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Dynamic Framework for Manual Installation

-We **highly recommend** using Cocoapods.
+Segment **highly recommend** using Cocoapods.

-However, if you cannot use Cocoapods, you can manually install our dynamic framework allowing you to send data to Segment and on to enabled cloud-mode destinations.
-We do not support sending data to bundled, device-mode integrations outside of Cocoapods.
+However, if you cannot use Cocoapods, you can manually install our dynamic framework which allows you to send data to Segment, and have Segment send it on to enabled cloud-mode destinations.
+Segment does not support sending data to bundled, device-mode integrations unless you are using Cocoapods.

-Here are the steps for installing manually:
+To install Analytics-React-native manually:

 1. Add `analytics-ios` as a npm dependency: `yarn add @segment/analytics-ios@github:segmentio/analytics-ios`
 2. In the `General` tab for your project, search for `Embedded Binaries` and add the `Analytics.framework`
    ![Embed Analytics.framework](images/embed-analytics-framework.png)

+> warning ""
-Note, if you are choosing to not use a dependency manager, you must keep files up-to-date with regularly scheduled, manual updates.
+> **Note**: if you choose not to use a dependency manager, you must keep all of the files up-to-date with regularly scheduled, manual updates.

 ### Including SDKs for destinations using Device-mode

-In the interest of keeping our SDK lightweight, Analytics only installs the Segment destination.
-This means that all your data is sent using Segment's servers to any tools you've enabled using the default Cloud-mode.
+To keep the library lightweight for mobile use, the Analytics-React-Native only installs the Segment destination.
+By default, the library sends all of your data first to the Segment servers, which forwards the data on to any tools you enabled from the Segment web app.
+This is known as using "Cloud-mode".

-[As described here](/docs/connections/destinations/#connection-modes), some integrations require or offer Device-mode connections.
-In those cases, you'll need to take some additional steps as [shown in the source documentation here](#packaging-destinations-using-device-mode).
+Some destinations offer (and some require) that you include a specific SDK in your build to access features of the destination that must run on the user's device.
+This is known as a "Device-mode" connection mode.
+For these destinations, you must take a few additional steps to [package the device-mode destinations](#packaging-destinations-using-device-mode).
+You can read [more about connection modes](/docs/connections/destinations/#connection-modes) in the Destination documentation.

-Now that the SDK is installed and setup, you're ready to...
+Now that the SDK is installed and setup, you're ready to learn about the Segment Tracking methods.

+## Tracking methods

-## Identify
+### Identify

-`identify` lets you tie a user to their actions and record traits about them.
+Segment Identify calls let you tie a user to their actions and record traits about them.
 It includes a unique User ID and any optional traits you know about them.

-We recommend that you call `identify` when the user first creates their account, and when a user's traits change.
+Segment recommends that you make an Identify call when the user first creates an account, and when they update their information.
 If users can log out of your app, you should call `identify` when a user logs back in.

-**Note:** We automatically assign an `anonymousId` to users before you identify them.
+**Note:** Segment automatically assigns an `anonymousId` to users before you identify them.
 The `userId` is what connects anonymous activities across devices.

 Example `identify` call: